 - It flexes along its rotational length absorbing both spikes in power from the engine and traction losses from the diff.

-There are a lot of benefits with a carbon fibre driveshaft but what about hte drawbacks? well the price, especially if you require a custom build can be 100 times the price of a standard driveshaft.
-The benefits it gives, especially on highly tuned engines makes this worthwhile.
-A car with a carbon fibre driveshaft will have a smoother power delivery and quicker acceleration/deceleration response.
+There are a lot of benefits with a carbon fibre driveshaft but what about the drawbacks? well the price, especially if you require a custom build can be 100 times the price of a standard driveshaft.

 Front wheel drive cars do not have a long enough driveshaft to make a carbon fibre replacement a viable option.
-In Rear wheel drive and 4 wheel drive applications the benefits are well documented.